Ronit-Khorjuvekar4/project/README.md

 To run the code on different environment use below command:-

-npm run dev
+"npm run dev"
-npm run prod
+"npm run prod"
-npm run staging
+"npm run staging"